pogn-protocol/pogngamesandbox/README.md

 ## pognClient console

-The pognClient console is wrapped with the [gameShell](https://github.com/pogn-protocol/pogngamesandbox/blob/master/src/utils/GameShell.jsx) and provides an interface to the pognServer console using the props: sendGameMessage, gameState, playerId, gameId.
+The pognClient console is wrapped with the [gameShell](https://github.com/pogn-protocol/pogngamesandbox/blob/master/src/utils/GameShell.jsx) and provides an interface to the pognServer console using the props: ```sendGameMessage, gameState, playerId, gameId```.

 The framework provides a messaging gui for sent and recivied msgs to and from the pognServer console.

-Export your GameComponent like this: const defaultExport = GameComponent;
+Export your GameComponent like this: ```const defaultExport = GameComponent;```

 You have access to the react library by using React.<>

 ## pognServer Console

 The pognServer console will extend either the [base](https://github.com/pogn-protocol/pogngamesandbox/blob/master/src/utils/baseGame.js) or the [turnBased](https://github.com/pogn-protocol/pogngamesandbox/blob/master/src/utils/turnBasedGame.js) (turnBased extends base) game class providing the gameplay framework chosen by the user before they hit the run button on the pogngamesandbox main gui.

+The gameSandbox expects a nodejs export syntax like this: ```module.exports = RockPaperScissors;```

 ## Examples